-Becoming a Reviewer: If you are interested in reviewing for Choice, visit the Choice Reviewer Web Site.
+Becoming a Reviewer: If you are interested in reviewing for Choice, visit the Choice Reviewer Application Form.

 Choice reviewers should be faculty members or librarians based at an academic institution of higher education in the US or Canada.
 Editors select reviewers for their expertise and teaching experience within their subject specialties, and for their ability to write clear, concise evaluations.
 Reviewers should maintain familiarity with their disciplines and with the undergraduate environment.
 The Choice staff updates reviewer information annually, to verify recent activity in the subject area.
 Choice editors work closely with reviewers to assign material within subject specialties.